FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 agenda, setting out the matters to which the Members must have regard in making a decision

-on the LPT, including the financial position of Limerick City and County Council.--- 8
+on the LPT, including the financial position of Limerick City and County Council.
+---
+8

 His PowerPoint presentation went on to cover Property Valuation Bands, and the